List of Neighbours characters introduced in 1985: Kim Taylor

 Scott's father Jim Robinson (Alan Dale) finds them at the old monastery, and Scott agrees to return home.
 However, Kim runs away upon hearing their conversation.
 She later calls her mother to let her know that she will not be back.
 Kim goes into the city and finds a bedsit to share with a girl called Sonia (Cindy Lee).
-Scott visits a few times to lend her money and his brother, Paul Robinson (Stefan Dennis) and Father Barry (Wayne Cull), also visit and try to change her mind.
-However, Kim refuses to return home.
-Weeks later, Kim gets in touch with Scott asking if he can lend her some more money and he borrows it from Paul.
-Scott realises that there is something wrong with Kim and she admits that she is hiding from a man named Brad (Rick Ireland), who is allegedly the father of the child she is expecting.
-Brad follows Scott to Kim's halfway house and he tells her that he wants her and their baby back.
+Scott's brother, Paul Robinson (Stefan Dennis), and Father Barry (Wayne Cull) track her down, but Kim refuses to return home.
+Weeks later, Kim gets in touch with Scott asking if he can lend her some money and he borrows it from Paul.
+Kim insists her new life is preferable to returning home, and after she propositions Scott for sex he resolves not to see her again.

+After another few weeks, Kim approaches Scott in the park and reveals she is pregnant.
+Scott helps her to find a new place to stay, asking Paul for money to give her.
+She tells Scott that Brad (Rick Ireland), who is allegedly the father of her child, wants her to get rid of the baby.
+Brad finds Kim's halfway house and he tells her that he wants her and their baby back.
 Kim's pregnant friend, Josie (Cindy Lee), reveals that Brad is arranging for them both to sell their babies.
 Scott disapproves, and when Brad starts threatening her, Kim reconsiders the plan.
 She decides against it altogether when she sees how unhappy Josie is after giving her child away.
 Scott speaks to Paul, who arranges them to visit a family planning clinic.
 At the clinic, Kim breaks down and is unsure whether to go through with an abortion.
 Helen Daniels (Anne Haddy) offers to assist Kim by tracking down her parents, who have moved away.
 Marcia initially refuses to acknowledge Kim, but she eventually goes to see her.
 Marcia explains to Kim that she had been in a similar situation twenty-seven years ago.
-She was forced to give away her daughter, Karen.
+She was forced to give away her baby, a daughter called Karen.
 Kim tells her mother that she needs her support and they go home.

 Kim returns to Erinsborough thirty two years later to visit her sons David and Leo Tanaka, who want to know who their father is.
 Disproving her sons' suspicions, Kim confirms that Hiroshi Udagawa is not their father, but refuses to talk about the subject any further.
 She then asks Paul's daughter, Amy Williams (Zoe Cramond), to stay away from David and Leo.
 Kim meets with Paul and she tells him that he is David and Leo's father; they then learn that Amy and Leo are on a holiday together, and Kim and Paul race to stop them having sex.
 They make it just in time, and Kim and Paul reveal the truth.
 David is angry with Kim for keeping their father's identity a secret.
 Paul apologises to Kim, who tells him to be the father her boys deserve.